-While the moving is happening we have an other story happening, that of the death of Margaret’s former love Mr. Lennox and his wife Harriet.
+In episode 3, while the moving is happening we have another story happening, that of the death of Margaret’s former love Mr. Lennox and his wife Harriet.
 Lennox is dying in the opening of the episode and Harriet comes to bring Margaret back to the estate to say her goodbyes.
 But, it’s too late.
-As the arrive, Lennox dies.
-This could have been it, but instead the writers acknowledged, that although Harriet introduced herself as the lady of the house and Mrs. Lennox, she was never recognized as his wife.
+As they arrive, Lennox dies.
+This could have been it, but instead, the writers acknowledged, that although Harriet introduced herself as the lady of the house and Mrs. Lennox, she was never recognized as his wife.
 With this, well aware of the boundaries of interracial love, Margaret advises Harriet to ensure that she is taken care of and if she isn’t, to make it so.
 She points out that it is not fraud, as it is simply the life that her husband would have wanted to ensure her.
 As they search for proof, Harriet finds her Freedom Papers, only to see that he never got around to signing them.
-Margaret encourages her to sign them herself when Mr. Lennox’s son (from an other woman) comes in and tells Margaret to leave.
+Margaret encourages her to sign them herself when Mr. Lennox’s son (from another woman) comes in and tells Margaret to leave.
 This kid is terrible, he’s shown in episode 2 to be horribly racist and resentful that his father was in love and had children with Harriet.

 Once again, I implore you to watch this show.
-It’s so good and the characters are beautifully developed and I need to know more about them.
+It’s so good and the characters are beautifully developed and I need to know more about them beyond just episode 3.

 Kate is co-founder, EIC, and CCO of BWT.
 She’s also a Certified Rotten Tomatoes Critic, host, and creator of our flagship podcast, But Why Tho? and Did You Have To?.
 She also manages all PR relationships for comics, manga, film, TV, and anime.
 She has an MA in Cultural Anthropology and Religious Studies focusing on how pop culture impacts society.